cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/030-subject-inter-law.md

 The Montevideo Convention has become one of the foundational doctrines of international law and relations.
 It arose during a period of turmoil in Latin America, when various entities were claiming independence and statehood.
 The Convention aimed to provide objective criteria for evaluating these claims and determining which entities truly constituted states.
 By codifying the attributes of statehood, the Montevideo Convention brought clarity and consistency to processes of state formation and recognition.

-The concept of "permanent population" means there must be a stable community of people concentrated in a defined territory.
+The concept of "permanent population" means there must be a stable community of people concentrated in a **defined **territory**.
 "Defined territory" signifies demarcated borders and jurisdiction over a geographic area.
 "Effective government" refers to institutional authorities with administrative control and independent governance.
 "Capacity to enter into relations with other states" indicates the authority to engage with other sovereign entities.
 These principles continue to guide international law today.

 ## Permanent Population